Writing Procedures

 The lowest level of a set of procedures might tell a user to enter their username, then enter their password, then click on the Sign In button.
 A higher level would tell users to log into an account.
 Both of these levels achieve the same goal, logging a user into an account, but the lower level splits the procedure into several smaller steps.
 This lower level is too low for must users and certainly too low for Chef’s users.

-Higher level tasks give the user a better overview of the procedures and where they are while following a set of procedures.
+Higher level tasks give the user a better overview of the procedures and their location while following a set of procedures.
 Higher level tasks are also less likely to become obsolete when a product is updated.

 It’s important to understand the users’ skill level so steps can be written at the correct level.